|

 CELLULITE CONTROL & COFFEE

 While coffee is the buzzword where cellulite control is concerned, extracts such as coffee butter and oil are being used increasingly in cosmetics including sunscreens, lip balms and moisturisers.
 Coffee butter (produced by hydrogenating the cold-pressed oil released by roasted coffee beans) has good oxidative stability, which gives it a higher shelf life.
 It is also smooth and silky in texture, which makes it an ideal ingredient for soaps, lotions and creams.
+Another coffee-based extract used in cosmetics is coffee oil.
+It's rich in phytosterols that penetrate the skin easily and have the ability to retain moisture.
+Coffee is also a balancing astringent as it has the same 4.5pH balance as human skin, which is why it helps protect against acne and blemishes.
+It also has good cleansing properties.

 A great coffee's rich aroma also makes it a popular ingredient in the fragrance industry.
 Perfumers describe coffee's scent as being fresh and evocative as well as warm and sensuous.
 Quality beans that yield a higher amount of essential oils are used to make fragrances.
 According to fragrance experts, coffee can be used as a top heart or base note.
 As a top note in a fragrance it adds warmth and body; as the heart note it harmonizes and smooths the other notes, and as a base note it adds a powdery element to its companions.
 Coffee-tinted notes can often be found in several men's fragrances including 'Angel for Men' by Thierry Mugler, Lancome's 'Miracle' and DKNY's 'Be Delicious'.
 (Beauty and the Bean, By Neesha C. Salian)